Krag–Jørgensen: Danish Krag–Jørgensen rifles

+Danish M1889 Krag–Jørgensen carbines (8×58 mmR), from the collections of the Swedish Army Museum, Stockholm.

 After strenuous tests, Denmark adopted the Krag–Jørgensen rifle on July 3, 1889.
 The Danish rifle differed in several key areas from the weapons later adopted by the United States and Norway, particularly in its use of a forward (as opposed to downward) hinged magazine door, the use of rimmed ammunition, and the use of an outer steel liner for the barrel.

 The Danish Krag–Jørgensen was chambered for the 8×58R cartridge (0.31 in / 7.87 mm), and was at least in the early years used as a single shooter with the magazine in reserve.
 It stayed in service right up to the German invasion of Denmark on April 9, 1940.
 Danish Krags were given the German identification code Scharfschützen-Gewehr 312(d).

 Subtypes of the Danish Krag–Jørgensen

 While information on the various subtypes of the Krag–Jørgensen used in Denmark has proven difficult to find, at least the following subtypes were manufactured: